 \$8.63 million worth of projects have been identified in this plan, with only \$3.6 million currently available for plan implementation.
-This plan will be used in future years to advocate for additional funding be allocated to Bayview-Hunters Point for project implementation.
+This plan will be used in future years to advocate for additional funding be allocated to the Bayview for project implementation.